spryker-demo/service-product-feature/README.md

 ```

-### Integrate Merchant OMS State machine with new subprocess.
+### Integrate Merchant State machine with new subprocess.

 ```
 <?xml version="1.0"?>